CtrlK

 Workflow Clarity

-The Initial Assessment section provides a clear sequence for gathering context, and the Output Format section structures deliverables well.
-However, there's no explicit validation checkpoint or feedback loop for verifying recommendations before implementation.
+The initial assessment section provides a reasonable sequence (understand context → assess → recommend), and the output format section structures deliverables well.
+However, there's no explicit validation or feedback loop for the audit process, and the overall flow between sections is more encyclopedic than sequential.

 2 / 3